 Many individuals, including accomplished black men, have brilliant minds, and understand what we need in the way of democratic public education.
 Leadership roles should await them in the U.S. Department of Education, in schools, universities, or states and local education departments.

 But with the fight for Black Lives to Matter and for an end to gender inequality, a knowledgeable black or brown woman with a large heart to embrace these times should take this spot.
-The majority of teachers have always been women, and while men are critical to being role models for children and teens, it is time for a black woman to lead.
+The majority of teachers have always been women, and while men are critical to being role models for children and teens, it is time for a woman of color to lead.

 We have had eleven education secretaries, and only three of them have been women, including Shirley Hufstedler, Margaret Spellings, and Betsy DeVos.
 None of these women were educators or had experience in the classroom.
 Only two African American men have been in this role, and neither of them could be considered authentic teachers and educators.
 Both had the goal to undermine public schools.